Timeline and Due Dates

 - December 31

 All QPRs are locked at the end of each quarter.
 Any updates for a specific quarter must be entered before the end of that quarter.
-Reporting must continue until a project is closed by H&LP.
+Reporting must continue until a project is closed by Local Programs.

-QPR Database: All projects requiring a QPR must use the QPR Database to submit a report to Highways & Local Programs (H&LP).
+QPR Database: All projects requiring a QPR must use the QPR Database to submit a report to Local Programs.

 Programs Requiring Quarterly Reporting